collective/collective.recipe.solrinstance/README.rst

     Lets you enable auto commit handling after a specified time in milliseconds.
 This is disabled by default.

+requestParsers-enableRemoteStreaming
+    Let's you enable remote streaming.
+Defalts to ``false`` as this is the Solr default.

 requestParsers-multipartUploadLimitInKB
     Optional ``<requestParsers />`` parameter useful if you are submitting very large documents to Solr.
 May be the case if Solr is indexing binaries